 b) Except for the matters described in the Basis of Qualified Opinion paragraph in ouropinion proper books of accounts as required by law have been kept by the company so faras it appears from our examination of those books.

-c) The Balance Sheet the Statement of Profit and Loss (including other comprehensiveincome) the Statement of Cash Flows and the Statement of the Changes in Equity dealt withby this report are in agreement with the books of accounts.
+c) The Balance Sheet the Statement of Profit and Loss (including other comprehensiveincome) Statement of Changes in Equity and the Statement of Cash Flows dealt with by thisreport are in agreement with the books of accounts.

-e) On the basis of the written representations received from the directors as on 31stMarch 2018 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2018 from being appointed as director in terms of section164(2) of the Act.
+e) On the basis of the written representations received from the directors as on 31stMarch 2020 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2020 from being appointed as a director in terms of section164(2) of the Act.

-The Company has disclosed the impact of pending litigations on its financialposition in its financial statements - Refer Note no. 24 to the financial statements;
+(i) The Company has disclosed the impact of pending litigations on its financialposition in its financial statements.

 (i) (a) The Company is maintaining proper records showing full particulars includingQuantitative details and situation of its fixed assets.